MichaelTennant/nasm-template/README.md

 - Detect stack smashing using the stack cookie.

 **TODO**
-- PIC & PIE with ld
+- fPIC & fPIE with ld
-- CMakeLists.txt
+- Expand on makefile to add ld support